oroinc/orocommerce/src/Oro/Bundle/ScopeBundle/Resources/doc/scope.md

 * **website_id** - is not given, but is required based on the scope type, and
 * **accountGroup_id** - should be missing (NULL) in the scope, as it does not participate in the scope type.

-The resulting scopes delivered by Scope Manager are:
+The resulting scopes delivered to the scope consumer by Scope Manager are:

 |id|account_id|accountGroup|website_id|
 |---|---|---|---|